Gauged permutation invariant matrix quantum mechanics: Partition functions: Summary and Outlook

+It is also worth noting that the canonical partition functions studied here (equations \eqref{partitionSum} \eqref{LCMformula} \eqref{generalAns} \eqref{refinedpdep}) can be summed up into rational functions of the form $ P (x)/Q(x) $ and as such define Hilbert series for commutative rings.
+The denominators encode information about the generators of the ring.
+They have a graph-theoretic interpretation, as observed and illustrated in \cite{LMT}, and as studied in more detail in \cite{PIG2MM}.
+The numerators encode relations between the generators, as well as higher order relations.
+Applications of Hilbert series in connection with group invariants with physical applications are an active area of research in particle physics and string theory (see e.g. \cite{Jenkins:2009dy}\cite{Hanany:2008sb}\cite{Henning:2017fpj}\cite{deMelloKoch:2022dpj}).
+The structure of these rational forms for the partition functions given here, and the elucidation of the generators and relations encoded, is an interesting subject of further study.

 The group-theoretic solutions to the 13-parameter Gaussian matrix model \cite{PIGMM} (and related models for symmetric matrices having vanishing diagonals \cite{PIGMFC}, multi-matrix models \cite{PIG2MM} and tensor models \cite{PIGTM}) along with the calculations of partition functions using techniques developed here and the path integral formulation in \cite{GPIMQM-PI} set up the framework for the study of interesting perturbations of these models by higher order permutation invariant interactions.
+Any permutation invariant polynomial function of degree greater than two can be viewed as an interaction term.
+In the matrix data science applications of zero-dimensional matrix models such polynomials of degree 3 and 4 have been used to detect and rank the strengths of non-Gaussianities real-world matrix ensembles \cite{GTMDS}\cite{CHRS}\cite{PIGMFC}.
+Adding the higher ranked polynomial functions to matrix models and performing perturbative calculations of correlators will be useful in these applications.
+Analogous calculations in the matrix quantum systems will allow us to investigate the effect of interactions on thermodynamic features.
 It will be interesting to investigate the existence of double scaling limits analogous to the melonic limits of tensor models \cite{Gur2010,GurRiv2011}.
 The phase structures of the perturbed models should be accessible to hybrid Monte Carlo methods which have been applied to multi-matrix systems in the context of BFSS \cite{bfss} and BMN \cite{bmn} models \cite{Berkowitz:2016jlq,Catterall:2010gf,Asano:2018nol,Pateloudis:2022oos}.

 .3cm

 \centerline{\bf{Acknowledgments}} .2cm

 DO'C is supported by the Irish Research Council and Science Foundation Ireland under grant SFI-IRC-21/PATH-S/9391.
 SR is supported by the Science and Technology Facilities Council (STFC) Consolidated Grants ST/P000754/1 “String theory, gauge theory and duality” and ST/T000686/1 “Amplitudes, strings and duality”.
 SR thanks the Dublin Institute for Advanced Studies for hospitality while part of this work was being done.
 We thank Yuhma Asano, George Barnes, David Berenstein, Veselin Filev, Robert de Mello Koch, Antal Jevicki, Adrian Padellaro for discussions related to the subject of this paper.